chrishawnm/Data-Skills-4-All/README.md

  - Implement a feature that allows users to connect to their SQL databases directly from the application.
  - Provide options for creating new database tables or appending data to existing tables.
  - Include robust error handling and data validation features to ensure that only clean, transformed data is inserted into the database.

+ To Run (streamlit example F)
+   - download streamlit python file, run the following command streamlit_example_f.py
+   - a browser window will show up with the application
+   - download csv files from read in second challenge section
+   - upload those files to application
+   - upload [Transformation File](https://github.com/chrishawnm/Data-Skills-4-All/blob/main/Streamlit_example_F_transformations.json) to the streamlit app where specified

 ![Image Alt text](/images/streamlit_example_f_DE.png "Optional title")